 I am one of the biggest proponents of 22 Jump Street.
 It not only has me in tears upon every viewing, but it is a commentary on the half-assed studio sequels that give audiences nothing new in the means of creativity but is just a means to make money off of the brand name and sometimes even soil the reverence for the original (cough both Hangover sequels cough).
-Through witty dialogue (Jonah Hill telling Channing Tatum to do the exact same thing as their last case) and great writing by rising stars Phil Lord and Christopher Miller, 22 Jump Street creates the same movie it parodies, but even improves upon the original in my mind.
+Through witty dialogue and great writing by rising stars Phil Lord and Christopher Miller, 22 Jump Street creates the same movie it parodies, but even improves upon the original in my mind.

 #5: Ghostbusters (1984)

 I really feel bad for the creative team involved with the all-female reboot of Ghostbusters.
 They had to overcome the true comic brilliance that was the original Ghostbusters (while also fending off some gender persecution, but I digress).
 Ghostbusters blends a whole lot of comedy along with a tad of science fiction and horror.
-Bill Murray along with Harold Ramis, Dan Aykroyd, and Ernie Hudson create one of the most balanced teams in cinematic history in terms of their strengths (brains, street sense, humor, etc.) From Slimer, to crossing the streams, to the Stay Puff Marshmallow Man and more, Ghostbusters lives on as a revered movie in the eyes of many, including myself.
+Bill Murray along with Harold Ramis, Dan Aykroyd, and Ernie Hudson create one of the most balanced teams in cinematic history in terms of their strengths (brains, street sense, humor, etc.).

 #4: Animal House (1978)